hex-key/DotsnBoxes/README.md

 # DotsnBoxes
-two idiots doing nerd crap
+one idiot and a genius doing nerd crap